leungkean/Q-Table-Learning/README.md

 python Q-table-replay.py
 ```

-If you want to change any of the hyperparameters, use the `-h` flag for more options.
+If you want to change any of the hyperparameters such as acquisition cost, learning rate, epsilon... use the `-h` flag for more options.